amkrajewski/pysmartdl2/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/pysmartdl2?label=PyPI&color=green)](https://pypi.org/project/pysmartdl2)
 [![PyPI - Downloads](https://img.shields.io/pypi/dm/pysmartdl2)](https://pypi.org/project/pysmartdl2)

 This software is a fork of the `pySmartDL` or **Python Smart Download Manager** by iTaybb which appears to not be maintained anymore.
 I (1) went through its codebase to check if things work as expected in modern (Python 3.8-12+) versions of Python, (2) did some modernizing fixes here and there, (3) fixed broken test suites, (4) implemented automated testing workflows, and (4) restructured the package to modern standards (e.g., `pyproject.toml`).
+I plan some feature additions, but original API _will_ be retained, so that you can treat it as a **drop-in replacement**.
 Enjoy!

 Test suites go over all popular Python versions (Python 3.8 - 3.13) on all four platforms enabled by GitHub Action Runners: Linux (Ubuntu), MacOS (Intel CPU), MacOS (M1 CPU), and Windows.
 Live status is shown below.